payday1991/ultraCheapSpeedDistanceCounter/README.md

 7. **Non-Volatile Memory**: Tracks mileage, on-time, and service reminders.

 ## Application
-Ideal for cable blowing machines, this counter is also versatile for other applications where monitoring speed and distance is crucial.
-Its robust build and accurate readings make it a reliable choice for various industrial settings.
+Meant to be used on a cable blowing machines, cable winches etc. this counter is also versatile for other applications where monitoring speed and distance needed.
+Its robust build and accurate readings make it a reliable choice for various industrial applications.

-## Installation and Usage
-The device is designed for straightforward installation and ease of use.
-Detailed installation guides and usage instructions will be provided.

-## Components and Cost Breakdown
-A detailed list of components and their pricing highlights the cost-effectiveness of the solution.

 ## Technical Specifications
 - Robust, shockproof, industrial-grade design.